 I can’t name a single country where it’s easier to meet women during the day than in Brazil.
 Brazilian women are completely comfortable being approached during the day; Brazilian guys do it all the time—everywhere.

-In fact, a good way to learn about local dating customs is by observing Brazilian guys.
+A good way to learn about local dating customs is by observing Brazilian guys.
 Brazilian guys are confident.
-But they also don’t really need to get drunk in order to approach women.
+But they also don’t need to get drunk to approach women.
 All they do is look in the direction of the woman they like, get up, go over and initiate a conversation.

 They also don’t care about rejection.
 So, if the girl declines, they move on to another woman.
 There are so many of them, so being rejected by one woman is never an issue.